-The Project Fund under the Indenture contains the Phases #2-6 Improvement Account, the Developer Improvement Account and the Costs of Issuance Account.
-Money on deposit in the Phases #2-6 Improvement Account and the Developer Improvement Account of the Project Fund shall be used for the payment of the costs of the Phases #2-6 Major Improvements.
+The Project Fund under the Indenture contains the Improvement Account, the Developer Improvement Account and the Costs of Issuance Account.
+Money on deposit in the Improvement Account and the Developer Improvement Account of the Project Fund shall be used for the payment of the costs of the Authorized Improvements.

-Disbursements from the Costs of Issuance Account of the Project Fund shall be made by the Trustee to pay costs of issuance of the Bonds pursuant to a City Certificate or pursuant to a closing memo prepared by the City's financial advisor at closing of the Bonds.
-Disbursements from all other accounts of the Project Fund to pay the costs of the Phases #2-6 Major Improvements shall be made by the Trustee upon receipt by the Trustee of a properly executed and completed Certificate for Payment (as defined in the Indenture).
+Disbursements from the Costs of Issuance Account of the Project Fund shall be made by the Trustee to pay costs of issuance of the Bonds pursuant one or more City Certificates or pursuant to a closing memo prepared by the City's financial advisor at closing of the Bonds.
+Disbursements from all other accounts of the Project Fund to pay the costs of the Authorized Improvements shall be made by the Trustee upon receipt by the Trustee of a properly executed and completed Certificate for Payment (as defined in the Indenture).

-Except as otherwise provided in the Indenture, money on deposit in the Developer Improvement Account, and the Phases #2-6 Improvement Account of the Project Fund, shall be used solely to pay the costs of the Phases #2-6 Major Improvements.
-Upon receipt of a reviewed and approved Certificate for Payment for any Phases #2-6 Improvement Costs (as defined in the Indenture), the Trustee shall make payment for the costs set forth therein from the following accounts in the following priority, until monies are no longer available therein: (1) first, from the Phases #2-6 Improvement Account of the Project Fund and (2) second, from the Developer Improvement account of the Project Fund.
-Except as provided in in the next succeeding paragraphs below, money on deposit in the Phases #2-6 Improvement Account shall be used solely to pay the Phases #2-6 Improvement Costs set forth in the applicable Certificate for Payment.
-Except as otherwise provided in the Indenture, money on deposit in the Developer Improvement Account shall be used solely to pay Phases #2-6 Improvement Costs.
+Except as otherwise provided in the Indenture, money on deposit in the Developer Improvement Account, and the Improvement Account of the Project Fund, shall be used solely to pay the costs of the Authorized Improvements.
+Upon receipt of a reviewed and approved Certificate for Payment, the Trustee shall make payment for the costs set forth therein from the following accounts in the following priority, until monies are no longer available therein: (1) first, from the Improvement Account of the Project Fund and (2) second, from the Developer Improvement account of the Project Fund.
+Except as provided in in the next succeeding paragraphs below, money on deposit in the Improvement Account shall be used solely to pay the Costs set forth in the applicable Certificate for Payment.
+Except as otherwise provided in the Indenture, money on deposit in the Developer Improvement Account shall be used solely to pay Costs.

-If the City Representative determines in his or her sole discretion that amounts then on deposit in the Phases #2-6 Improvement Account are not expected to be expended for purposes thereof due to the abandonment, or constructive abandonment, of the Phases #2-6 Major Improvements, such that, in the opinion of the City Representative, it is unlikely that the amounts in the Phases #2-6 Improvement Account will ever be expended for the purposes thereof, the City Representative shall file a City Certificate with the Trustee which identifies the amounts then on deposit in the Phases #2-6 Improvement Account that are not expected to be used for purposes thereof.
-If such City Certificate is so filed, the amounts identified on the City Certificate currently on deposit in the Phases #2-6 Improvement Account shall be transferred to the Redemption Fund to redeem Bonds on the earliest practicable date after notice of redemption has been provided in accordance with the Indenture.
+If the City Representative determines in his or her sole discretion that amounts then on deposit in the Improvement Account are not expected to be expended for purposes thereof due to the abandonment, or constructive abandonment, of the Authorized Improvements, such that, in the opinion of the City Representative, it is unlikely that the amounts in the Improvement Account will ever be expended for the purposes thereof, the City Representative shall file a City Certificate with the Trustee which identifies the amounts then on deposit in the Improvement Account that are not expected to be used for purposes thereof.
+If such City Certificate is so filed, the amounts identified on the City Certificate currently on deposit in the Improvement Account shall be transferred to the Redemption Fund to redeem Bonds on the earliest practicable date after notice of redemption has been provided in accordance with the Indenture.

-Upon the filing of a City Certificate stating that all Phases #2-6 Improvements have been completed and that all Phases #2-6 Major Improvements Costs have been paid, or that any such costs are not required to be paid from the Phases #2-6 Improvement Account pursuant to a Certificate for Payment, the Trustee shall transfer the amount, if any, remaining within the Improvement Account to the Principal and Interest Account or to the Redemption Fund as directed by the City Representative in a City Certificate filed with the Trustee, and (iii) provided that amounts on deposit in the Developer Improvement Account have been transferred as provided in the Indenture, the Trustee shall close the Phases #2-6 Improvement Account of the Project Fund.
+Upon the filing of a City Certificate stating that all Authorized Improvements have been completed and that all Authorized Improvements Costs have been paid, or that any such costs are not required to be paid from the Improvement Account pursuant to a Certificate for Payment, the Trustee shall transfer the amount, if any, remaining within the Improvement Account to the Principal and Interest Account or to the Redemption Fund as directed by the City Representative in a City Certificate filed with the Trustee, and (iii) provided that amounts on deposit in the Developer Improvement Account have been transferred as provided in the Indenture, the Trustee shall close the Improvements Account of the Project Fund.